Hytech-imaging / Pelagis Observatory UAR 3462 CNRS La Rochelle Université

 Complete operations management

-Team of operators on-call
+On-call team of operators

 Reactive set up thanks to the operation of several aircrafts and Stormm® systems